Crashprn/CS_5060/Midterm/README.md

 For this problem I used the equation for geometric brownian motion to simulate the property price over the time period.
-In addition to the problem, I calculated the value in today's dollars using an normal distribution with mean of 4% and std dev of 1%.
+In addition to the problem, I calculated the value in today's dollars using an inflation value generated from a normal distribution with mean of 4% and std dev of 1%.
 I also added a normal distribution with mean 1000 and std dev of 1000 to represent the profit from the store every month.
 Finally on the american option (lease to own) I changed the sell condition to:

 * Sell if price + profit is less than starting price